 Our first three recipes require you to prepare a simple vegetable ragu base in advance, which can then be frozen and used when needed.
 Each recipe serves two, but the quantities can easily be multiplied to feed a crowd.

 Vegan ragu base recipe

-Start by making a healthy tomato ragu to form the base recipe for your three dinners.
-Simply brimming with veg and pulses, this hearty stew counts as four of your five-a-day.
+Start by making a healthy tomato ragu to form the base recipe of your three dinners.
+Brimming with veg and pulses, this hearty stew counts as four of your five-a-day.
 Use two portions of the ragu in each of the following recipes.

 1. Vegan lasagne

 The ultimate family comfort food, who doesn’t love a rich lasagne, topped with creamy white sauce and delicate pasta layers.
 This meat-free marvel is suprisingly light yet doesn’t stint on flavour.
 Combine flour with soya milk to make a thick sauce, flavoured with a hint of nutmeg.
 After you’ve assembled the lasagne with the ragu and sauce, sprinkle with nutritional yeast for a strong ‘cheesy’ hit.

 Treat yourself to more of our vegan comfort food recipes.

 You don’t need to go on a Greek odyssey to find a mouth-watering moussaka!
 Our feel-good recipe can be layered up in just five minutes, using the ragu, soya milk mash and griddled aubergine slices.
 Drizzle with oregano-infused olive oil to ensure a crisp, golden top after baking.

 Short on time?
 Our super spag bol recipe is as simple as it gets and can be on the table in just 10 minutes.
 All you need to do is boil the pasta, heat with the ragu and sprinkle with fresh basil.
 The chunky veg with the spaghetti makes a satisfying yet low-fat supper.